David has been an online writer for over seven years. His articles cover everything from video games to the automotive industry.

 Yelling From Vehicle

-How to Protect Yourself From Road Rage
+How to Protect Yourself From the Road Rage of Others

 - Let the aggressive drivers have the right of way.
 Even if you know you are in the right, just let the person have their way.
 It will avoid a deadly confrontation in the long run.